 You need to show the right executive assistant resume duties, even with no job history.

 Pro Tip: Learn as much as you can about the CEO and company before you write your resume.
 You can't prove you're a fit if you don't know what you're fitting.

 To really dial this in, use the free executive assistant resume template at the top of this article.
 Plus, check out our guides: How To Write A Resume Summary: 21 Best Examples You Will See AND +20 Resume Objective Examples - Use Them on Your Resume (Tips)

-How to Describe Your Executive Assistant Experience
+How to Describe Your Experience on Your Executive Assistant Resume

 Let's say you're applying for Chewbacca's job, from Star Wars.

 In that case, your executive assistant resume will need to prove experience piloting starships, fixing wonky hyperdrives, and scaring small, cute droids.

 But if you're gunning for Tinker Bell's career, you'll have to show past accomplishments like sprinkling pixie dust and helping your boss think happy thoughts.